Station Crew Busy with Cargo Ship Ops and Space Research

-Category: Space Hits: 1Expedition 65 Flight Engineer Megan McArthur works on a protein crystal experiment potentially benefitting pharmaceutical and biotechnology companies on Earth.
+Category: Space Hits: 7Expedition 65 Flight Engineer Megan McArthur works on a protein crystal experiment potentially benefitting pharmaceutical and biotechnology companies on Earth.

 Cargo operations continue at the International Space Station as a Russian resupply ship gets ready for docking tonight and a U.S. spaceship prepares for undocking next week.
 The Expedition 65 crew is also staying focused today on life science and physics research.